mufaddal404/node-api/README.md

-3) for UPDATE and DELETE: hostname/api/products/id/{id}
+3)For UPDATE and DELETE: hostname/api/products/id/{id}